GaloisInc/daedalus/docs-src/source/index.rst

-Implicit parameters are useful in situations where the value of a parameter is set once for a given scope, and then the same parameter is just passed along with no changes to the "leaves" of the specifiction.
-This is quite common in situations where some configration optoins are read once, and then are just passed along for the rest of a parser.
+Implicit parameters are useful in situations where the value of a parameter is set once for a given scope, and then the same parameter is just passed along with no changes to the "leaves" of the specification.
+This is quite common in situations where some configuration options are read once, and then are just passed along for the rest of a parser.

 Here is an example of a function that uses an implicit parameter to concatenate